A/N: Warning for more violence in this chapter.

 The man pushed Gareth gently onto a bench.
 “Sit.
 Let me get a look at you.”

 He knelt in front of Gareth, studied his face.
-It gave Gareth a chance to study him in return, but past the pounding in his head and the blur of his vision, he didn’t get much further than observing a pair of wide, dark eyes.
-Gareth’s only impression was young and earnest.
-His head hurt.
+It gave Gareth a chance to study him in return, but past the pounding in his head and the blur to his vision, all he really noticed were the man’s wide, dark eyes.
+His overall impression didn’t get much further than young and earnest.

 “Atiuh and the Three, you’re lucky I was following you.”